 Throughout the various phases of Parkinson's, there are many sources of support available and things you can try in order to help you manage the symptoms and slow their progression.

 How will my family and friends be affected?

 Parkinson’s affects more than one person.
 It reaches beyond to family and friends and affects their daily lives and the relationships you have too, for example you may need more help with daily activities, and your roles and responsibilities may evolve.

 Children’s reactions to Parkinson’s vary widely depending on their age and the relationship they have with the person who has been diagnosed.
 It can often be helpful for you and your children to speak with other families who have had similar experiences, so ask your national Parkinson’s organisation or Other Parkinson's organisation if they can put you in contact with others, or you could contact a national counselling organisation who can listen to any worries and help you work through them.
 You may also find it helpful to take your partner or close family with you for your next doctor’s appointment so that they can ask any questions they wish.

 The many sources of information available can also be helpful for families.
 Keeping informed about Parkinson’s can help them to adjust to the changes that will not only affect you but your family as a whole.

-There’s lots of information both published and on the internet which is aimed specifically at family and carers.
+There is also a wide range of information both published and on the Internet which is aimed specifically at family and carers.

 Will I still be able to look after my children?